USRSE/documents/governance.md

 * provide a coherent professional community in the United States for those who identify as a Research Software Engineer (RSE),
-* advocate for RSE professionals, and
+* advocate for RSE professionals,
-* provide resources to support and advance RSEs and the RSE career path within the United States research ecosystem.
+* provide resources to support and advance RSEs and the RSE career path within the United States research ecosystem, and
+* promote and encourage diversity, equity, and inclusion (DEI) throughout our organization and the broader United States RSE community.

+For more information, see our [Mission Statement](https://us-rse.org/about/mission/) and [DEI Mission Statement](https://us-rse.org/about/dei-mission/).

 ### Code of Conduct